-The House Method team reviews and recommends lawn care service providers.
-House Method is reader-supported.
-Advertiser Disclosure.
+The House Method team researches, reviews, and recommends a number of services, including lawn care providers.
+Affiliate disclosure.

 If your lawn is suddenly showing brown spots after a few days of warm weather or water pools after watering or a storm, you may need to supplement your supply of lawn care tools with a lawn aerator.